HackYourFuture/curriculum/README.md

 ## [JavaScript3](https://github.com/HackYourFuture/JavaScript/tree/laurens_thomas) + [GIT](https://github.com/HackYourFuture/Git)

-**Module goals**
+### **Module goals**

-__JavaScript:__
+**JavaScript:**
 - (re)writing data structures (in JSON)
 - Map, reduce filter
 - Closures
 - Promises
 - Test Driven Development

-__GIT__
+**GIT**
 - Git Workflow

 ## [Node](https://github.com/HackYourFuture/Node.js)

->Node.js is a server-side platform built on Google Chrome's JavaScript Engine (V8 Engine).For almost any web application, it is essential to have a backend.
+>Node.js is a server-side platform built on Google Chrome's JavaScript Engine (V8 Engine).
+For almost any web application, it is essential to have a backend.
 The backend is a place where we, the developers, can store our data, communicate with users and let the users communicate with us, do smart things like calculations, data processing etc.

 There are many languages for this.
 We might've heard of Java, C, C++, Go, Python, Ruby, PHP and the [list goes on](https://blog.newrelic.com/2016/08/18/popular-programming-languages-2016-go/).